A mouse infestation is a concern.

 Mice absolutely hate cats.
-It shouldn’t come as a surprise, though, since cats (the predator) like to catch and eat mice (the prey).
+It shouldn’t come as a surprise since cats (the predator) like to catch and eat mice (the prey).
 Having a cat does help to keep mice away.

 Studies have shown that mice have evolved receptors that help them detect chemical signals from other animals.

-Mice can detect unique proteins in cat saliva, and this instinctively causes them to react in fear.
+Mice can detect unique proteins in cat saliva, which instinctively causes them to react in fear.

 You can also get rid of mice by using kitty litter.

 Mice hate dogs, but not as much as they hate cats.
 Dogs scare small animals and have a strong hate/love relationship with cats.

 Researchers have studied the behavior of several species of African mice.
-They found that while rodents stayed away when any domestic pets are present (dogs or cats), they ventured back into a home sooner if only a dog were around.
+They found that while rodents stayed away when domestic pets were present (dogs or cats), they returned to a home sooner if only a dog were around.

-The rodents wouldn’t come back to a home if there is a cat around.
+The rodents will not return to a home if a cat is around.
 Interestingly, they also found the deterring effect of dogs was more significant when cats were present.

 This is likely because the instinctive dislike between dogs and cats creates a hostile environment that mice dislike.

-Mice are afraid of noise, but usually only if it is presented in high frequency.
+Mice are afraid of noise, but usually only if it is presented at high frequency.
 Normal noise (what you can hear with your ears) doesn’t bother them much unless it’s from predators like dogs, cats, and owls.
 High-frequency sound waves, on the other hand, are irritating and uncomfortable.
 So much so that they may convince the critters to change location.

 Unfortunately, however, mice are highly adaptable.